Life Insurance Estate Planning: 7 Costly Errors to Avoid

 7. Naming Yourself as the Trustee of your Irrevocable Trust

-You cannot be the trustee of your irrevocable trust.
-Our clients often list a family member as the trustee; however, it’s common to assign a trust attorney or corporate trust professional as beneficiary.
+When you establish a trust you must list a trustee to oversee it.
+You cannot list yourself as the trustee of your own irrevocable trust.
+Our clients often list a family member as the trustee; however, it’s common to assign a trust attorney or corporate trust professional as your beneficiary.

 When you die, your irrevocable trust collects the tax-free payout from your life insurance policy.
-Your trust attorney uses these funds to pay any estate taxes owed, keeping the life insurance death benefit separate from your estate eliminating the need for your family to sell assets to pay inheritance tax.
-This allows your entire estate to remain intact, passing it as your legacy to your heirs.
+Your trustee will then use these funds to pay any estate taxes owed, keeping the life insurance benefit separate from your estate.
+This will prevent your loved ones from owing money on the assets you leave them.

-This process begins with helping you qualify to buy life insurance.
-Unlike our competition, which may represent 2 or 3 insurers, JRC shops the market, working as a no-cost broker.
-In fact, we work with more than 40 top-rated life insurance companies.
-We’ll narrow the list down to your personal best, and provide professional consultation through the process, working with your advisors to ensure your life insurance is set up correctly to protect your family legacy…and you won’t be overpaying for your coverage.
+JRC shops the market, working as a no-cost broker on behalf of our clients.
+We’ll narrow the list down to your best options and provide professional consultation through the approval process.
+Our experts will make sure your life insurance is set up correctly…and you won’t be overpaying for your coverage.